YDIB11/Swissdata/index.markdown

 So in this section we do something different.
 We take a step back and study AI as a multi-year repricing, not only a collection of 30-day windows.

-<p class="sdx-note">PLACEHOLDER: Add a long-horizon AI timeline view from 2022 to 2024, with key events annotated (ChatGPT, LLaMA, GPT 4, Copilot, Blackwell).</p>
+<p class="sdx-note">PLACEHOLDER: Add a long-horizon AI timeline view from 2022 to 2024, with key events annotated (H100, ChatGPT, LLaMA, GPT-4, Copilot, Blackwell).</p>

 ---